lana-20/selenium-webdriver-bidi/README.md

 - Complementary to WD protocol, with an option to only have the BiDi connection.

+- Low latency, bidirectional communication
+    - WD BiDi enables snappy bidirectional communication, allowing the browser to send real-time updates to the test script, improving synchronization and making testing faster and more reliable.
+    - Our automation scripts will be faster than the previous implementation, because WD BiDi comminicates via a bidirectional web socket.
+We can be aware of what's happening in the browser in real time without sending a synchronous request.

 - Low-level debugging control
     - WD BiDi offers low-level browser control, enabling advanced interactions, complex scenario simulation and thorough testing, especially useful for JS-heavy or browser-specific features in web apps.
     - Even when we use WD Classic in our scripts, we can still add WD BiDi and gain access to the DevTools to monitor console messages to help verify the uncaught exceptions and intended logs.
 We can also listen to JS exceptions, console logs, mock test data, intercept a network request, etc.
     - It gives you all the low-level debugging capability that you have in CDP.
 It doesn’t mean that CDP is the same as BiDi, that we just lift and pick the same protocol.
 A lot of thought process goes into what is required, what is needed, what is not heavy for the browsers.
 Keep in mind, CDP is very heavy and complex for browsers to implement.
 BiDi is designed keeping both the browser vendors and the end users in mind.

 - Developed by leading browser vendors together, keeping browsers in mind
+    - There’s a working group that meets every month to discuss, design, and iterate over this protocol.
+That group consists of members from Puppeteer, Selenium, all browser vendors coming together to pitch ideas, to discuss what happens.
+They publish the meeting agenda and minutes publicly.
+It’s a good collaborative effort keeping the entire automation in mind.

 WD BiDi is undoubtedly the future of browser automation!
 ____